 THE CONTEST

-PLANNING MEETINGS
+PLANNING MEETING

-We urge all Directors to attend your UIL district's OAP planning meeting in order to have input into specifics of your contest.
-Contact your Prinicpal or your UIL Coordinator or District Academic Chair about the scheduled dates.
+We urge you to attend your contest's OAP planning meeting.
+You need to do this in order to have input into specifics of your contest.
+Contact the District's A+ Chair about the scheduled dates.